sumowll/BD4H-Bootcamp/docs/project.md

 ## Project format

-We allow individual or group projects (up to 4 students per group, grading rubrics is same for team project and individual project).
+We only allow group projects (up to 4 students per group, grading rubrics is same for teams of any size).
 You are responsible to form groups on Piazza/Email each other.
 We will provide some project ideas but you can also propose your own projects with the instructor's approval.
-The successful resulting project can potentially lead to research publication at health informatic venues such as [AMIA](https://www.amia.org/amia2017), [JAMIA](http://jamia.oxfordjournals.org/) and [JBI](https://www.journals.elsevier.com/journal-of-biomedical-informatics/).
+The successful resulting project can potentially lead to research publication at health informatic venues such as [AMIA](https://amia.org/), [JAMIA](http://jamia.oxfordjournals.org/) and [JBI](https://www.journals.elsevier.com/journal-of-biomedical-informatics/).

 <!--See **T-Square resource > Project related > project guide.pdf** for detailed requirements.-->